 Nowruz, which in Persian means “new day,” is an ancestral festivity based on the solar calendar, marking the first day of spring and symbolizing nature’s renewal, celebrated on the vernal equinox in the northern hemisphere.

-In addition to a proclamation, the city is partnering with the Alefba Group, a nonprofit cultural and social organization based in Bellevue, to host a special gathering to celebrate Nowruz on March 22, 5-7 p.m., in the City Hall Concourse.
-Community members are to invited to celebrate and share in the joy of the season.
+In 2025, the city partnered with the Alefba Group, a nonprofit cultural and social organization based in Bellevue, to host a special gathering to celebrate Nowruz on March 22, 2025, in the City Hall Concourse.

 About Nowruz